 As it turns out, many divorcing parents agree that the mother will have custody after a separation or divorce and that the father will exercise reasonable visitation.
 This sometimes happens because the parents agree that the mother has more time, a greater inclination, or a better understanding of the children's daily needs.
 But it can also be because fathers presume that mothers will be awarded custody or because the mother is more tenacious in seeking custody.

 If you are a father and want to ask the court for physical custody, do not let gender stereotypes stop you.
-If both you and the mother work full-time, and the kids have after-school care, you may be on equal footing.
+As our experienced child custody attorney can tell you, if both you and the mother work full-time, and the kids have after-school care, you may be on equal footing.
 In fact, if you have more flexible hours than the mother, you could have a leg up.
 In any event, the judge will look at what's best for the children.
 So if you think that you should have primary custody and that you can persuade the judge that it's in the kids' best interests, you should go ahead and ask for custody.
 If you present yourself as willing and able to parent, it will go a long way towards challenging any lingering prejudice against you as a father.